EvaMart/bh24-project5-report/paper/paper.md

 - A cleaned and annotated list of quality indicators.
 - Classification into supergroups and assignment of tags.
 - Notes on source, feasibility, and rationale for inclusion or exclusion.
 - Internal identifiers (e.g., `Se1`) for reference consistency.

+An excerpt of the spreadsheet is shown in **Figure 1**, illustrating how indicators in the  *Community* supergroup are categorized and annotated with target, implementation feasibility, and action status.

 ![Example of curated indicators in the ‘Community’ supergroup, showing classification across data sources, targets, implementation feasibility, and actions.](./figure1.png)
 {\small *Figure 1.
 Example of curated indicators in the ‘Community’ supergroup, with classification across targets, feasibility, and actions.*}

 ### Supergroups

-Defined based on expert intuition and biohackathon discussions:

-- Examples: Documentation, Sustainability, Accessibility, Usability, Licensing, Security, Testing, etc.
+To structure the catalogue, indicators were grouped into a set of thematic supergroups.
+These were defined based on expert intuition and discussions during the BioHackathon, reflecting key dimensions of research software quality.
+The full list of supergroups includes:

+- Accessibility
+- Community
+- Contribution
+- Documentation
+- Findability
+- Fundability
+- Interoperability
+- Issue Tracking
+- Licensing
+- Monitoring
+- Security
+- Source code
+- Sustainability
+- Testing
+- Usability
+- Versioning

+Indicators that lacked sufficient description or did not clearly apply to research software were excluded prior to grouping and labeled as "X – uncategorised".
+These excluded indicators were still reviewed and documented for transparency but are not part of the final structured set.

 ### Indicator Structure